PSousaDev/translateLambda/README.md

-# [EN] Serverless Example (AWS Lambda)
+# [EN] Translate function (AWS Lambda)

 ## Description

-The current project consists of a Serverless application with AWS Lambda, Typescript, and Serverless Framework, focusing on implementing design patterns, unit testing, commit standardization, and staging scenarios.
-The goal is to improve performance and organize future developed applications.
+The current project was thought about using a function for global translation of my personal portfolio.
+The architecture was based on a design by a great friend [Iuri Aguiar](https://github.com/iuriaguiarr/Serverless) together with the behavioral and structural logic of the Serverless framework, which I learned from a great tutor [Erick Wendell](https://www.linkedin.com/in/erickwendel/)

 ## Dependencies